ozzono/SFTP-Drive/Fix partition ownership_en.md

 _Leia esse artigo em português [aqui](https://github.com/synini/SFTP-Drive/blob/master/Fix%20partition%20ownership_pt.md)._

-This is a tutorial meant for those who use a shared storage in a remote SSH enabled Linux machine _(in my case, Ubuntu, but it will be useful on most Linux distros)_ configured as a remote storage drive.
+This tutorial is meant for those who use a shared storage in a remote SSH-enabled Linux machine.
+It was tested for Ubuntu, but it will be useful on most Linux distros.

-By default, the mounted partition point is locally accessible by all users while in a GUI (graphical user interface) enabled desktop machine.
-However, when using a server-like machine and usually mounting the storage manually at least once, it will be needed to configure the permissions to other users other than _root_.
+By default, when in a desktop with a GUI (graphical user interface), the mounted partition point is locally accessible by all users.
+However, when using a server-like machine and mounting the storage manually at least once, it will be needed to configure the permissions to other users besides _root_.

-Before executing the commands I suggest in this tutorial, I tried to change the folders owner with the command `sudo chown -R <user> <folder>`, mode with `sudo chmod a+rwx <folder>`.
-These had no result, so I kept searching and tried to change the folders attribute with `sudo chattr -i <folder>`, which returned the following error:
+Before executing the commands I suggest in this tutorial, I tried to change the folder's owner with the command `sudo chown -R <user> <folder>`, mode with `sudo chmod a+rwx <folder>`.
+These had no result, so I kept searching and tried to change the folder's attribute with `sudo chattr -i <folder>`, which returned the following error:
->chattr: Inappropriate ioctl for device while reading flags on \<folder\>.
+>chattr: Inappropriate ioctl for device while reading flags on \<folder>.

 That said, lets start the tutorial.